flybywiresim/docs/docs/dev-corner/qa-process.md

 Read the description and testing instructions of the PR carefully and make sure you have the required skills and the necessary time available to conduct the test in a high-quality fashion.

+!!! tip "Tip: Labels"
+    You will notice that some PRs will have labels specific to the QA team:

+    - PRs that have the "QA Passed", have been tested, typically you will not have to perform another test unless requested to do so in the QA channel.
+Additional tests in Tier 2 reports are welcome!
+    - PRs that have the "QA Failed" do not require further testing, unless requested to do so.
+    - PRs with the label "QA Ready to Test" should be prioritized over PRs that already have successful tests.
+    - PRs with "QA Not Required" should not be tested.

+!!! tip "Tip: Projects"
+    You may take notice of the section for "Awaiting Actions", this section typically means the PR has been approved and is waiting to be merged.
+You do not have to test these PRs, as they will find their way to the development version of the aircraft shortly.

 ## How to get PR Builds

 Every pull request to the master branch triggers a build of the add-on with the changes made by that PR.
 This build can be downloaded and manually installed to your Community folder.